GoogleChromeLabs/chromium-bidi/README.md

     npm run bidi-server -- --headless=false

-### Starting on Linux
+### Starting on Linux and Mac

+TODO: verify if it works on Windows.

-You can alson run the Server by using the shell script `.shell/runBiDiServer.sh`.
+You can alson run the Server by using script `./runBiDiServer.sh`.
 It will write output to the file `log.txt`:

-    .shell/runBiDiServer.sh --port=8081 --browser="example/path/to/browser" --headless=false
+    ./runBiDiServer.sh --port=8081 --browser="example/path/to/browser" --headless=false

 ## Running the Tests